muasiq/grit/exampleSite/content/english/_index.md

       enable: false
       label: Read a Case Study
       link: "#"
-  - title: We provide customized hardware and software services for your system needs
+  - title: Customized hardware and software services for your system needs
     images:
     - images/service-2.png
     content: We are a team of engineers,academics and builders to provide you the best EPC service according